 We save all plastic bags - we still occasionally receive products in them - and reuse them for storing gift tags, beads etc.

-We're saving glass ramekin dishes (after eating the very delicious puddings inside) to be used as mixing bowls for our new range of clay facial masks that we are developing.
+We save glass ramekin dishes (after eating the very delicious puddings inside) to be used as mixing bowls for our range of clay facial masks and pots for shaving soaps.

 We stock a carefully selected collection of plastic free, sustainable beauty and bathroom accessories to help you on your zero waste journey.